adatechschool/push-project/README.md

 ## Usage

-Go to https://lively-muffin-5ae3e6.netlify.app/ on your smatphone.
+Go to https://lively-muffin-5ae3e6.netlify.app/ on your smartphone.

 Create an account.